AIOMedia/AIOApplication/README.md

 ------------------------------

 The MIT License (MIT).
-See LICENSE file for mor information
+See LICENSE file for mor information.

 Authors
 ------------------------------